swhitefi/Comparative_Genomics/day1_afternoon/README.md

 ![alt tag](https://github.com/alipirani88/Comparative_Genomics/blob/master/_img/day1_after/artemis/read_details.png)

-Let look at some of the ways by which you can manually inspect the variants that were called against this reference. open VCF file by selecting File -> Read BAM/VCF file -> Select -> Rush_KPC_266__filter_gatk_ann.vcf.gz -> OK
-Right click anywhere inside the BAM window and select Show -> SNP marks

 The snps are denoted by red marks as observed inside the reads.
 Go to one of the SNPs in VCF file(Position: 50195) by directly navigating to the position.
 For this, select Goto at the top -> select Navigator -> Type the position in Goto Base box

 You will Notice a spike in the middle of the SNP graph window.
 This is one of the SNPs that passed all our filter criteria.
 (Screenshot)